If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 Alright, so here we are.
 This is our Nonprofit Website RFP Planner Worksheet.
 And we’re just going to work through each of these components piece by piece.
 You can download a copy and fill this out yourself.

-And then ultimately what you can do is you can just use this worksheet, each of these pieces, and that will become your RFP.
+And then ultimately what you can do is you can just use this worksheet, each of these pieces, and that will become your website RFP.
 Each of these can become a section of the RFP and you’ll have all the details that you need to make the whole writing process really easy and straightforward.

 And I do recommend you fill this out solo before bringing in other folks on your team.
 You can definitely bring in key stakeholders for feedback, but if you try and fill this out with a group, it often leads to a “too many cooks in the kitchen” situation where everyone wants to get their ideas in here.
 And ultimately the RFP isn’t as strong as it could be.